A GLOBAL GOAL:

 The BOMA Project’s Rural Entrepreneur Access Project (REAP) is a gender-focused model built on a globally validated proof of concept.
 REAP helps pastoral families by mapping the barriers to overcoming extreme poverty and then implementing a series of sequenced interventions with a defined exit strategy.
-To date, we have reached nearly 106,000 women and children.
+To date, we have reached more than 118,000 women and children.

 Community Entry and Targeting: